|

 4.00 EXHAUST

-must be correct, have correct casting numbers and be of correct material.
+exhaust manifolds are mandatory and must be correct, have correct casting

-Under no circumstances will headers be allowed, including those cars that
+market headers be allowed, including those cars that had headers delivered

+be maintained.
 Internal modifications are OK.
-Correct appearing exhaust
+Correct appearing exhaust manifold

 4.02 Even if equipped from the factory with cut-outs,